AleixMT/AleixMT/README.md

 		</p>
 		<i> May 2019 - Present </i>
 		* Utility to automate installations and customizations to your Linux client machine.
-		* Contains almost 300 precoded installations and customizations that you can use out-of-the-box.
+		* Contains almost 300 pre-coded installations and customizations that you can use out-of-the-box.
 		* Certain compatibility with Windows.
 		* [Check out how to start using it](https://github.com/Gua-tk/Linux-Auto-Customizer/wiki/Getting-started) or [check the installations that are already implemented](https://github.com/Gua-tk/Linux-Auto-Customizer/blob/master/doc/FEATURES.md).
 		<p align="center">